William M. Ferriter – @plugusin on Twitter – is a sixth-grade language arts and social studies teacher in

 world, including Alan November’s conferences and National Education Computing Conferences.
 He has

 published many articles on technology integration for several education magazines and authors his own

 development, 21st century skills, technology integration, curriculum and instruction, and leadership.
-He is

 also a facilitator for the Partnership for 21st Century Skills’ Professional Development Affiliate program